Who, When, and How to Tell Friends and Family About Your Engagement

 Who you tell next depends on how your parents feel about your relationship.
 If you know they'll throw a fit, turn first to friends you know will be thrilled.
 After they've showered you with love and approval, then tell your parents; you'll be fortified against their potential disapproval.
 Likewise, if you're not speaking with your parents for whatever reason, send them a thoughtful letter.
 Now is a time of new beginnings -- perhaps the spirit will be contagious.

-Traditionally, your parents are the first to know and, if you want to get technical, the bride's parents have first dibs on the news.
+Traditionally, your parents are the first to know and, if you want to get technical and traditional, the bride's parents have first dibs on the news.
 How you tell them depends on how well your parents know your mate's parents, how well they know your new fiance, and whether they will be ecstatic or dismayed.

 Unless your folks are already great friends, your best bet is to tell one set of parents at a time, so they'll be able to express their emotions freely and avoid uncomfortable group-hug situations.
 If they like your new fiance, tell them together.
 Invite them over for dinner, or wait until your next planned get-together.
 In your perfect universe, they'll leap from their chairs to hug you both, crying with joy.
 (Of course, if you get engaged on a trip or live far apart, by all means call!)